pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 After blogging about the possibility of [beating Java sort performance](/java/2015/08/17/beating-java-sort-performance/), I got really obsessed to prove my case with **integers**.
-My results are not scientifically accurate, but they indicate that a great deal can be done towards a robust general intelligence for sorting large arrays.

 Starting from my earlier code, I created new versions of bleedsort [2](https://github.com/pvto/java-sort-experiments/blob/master/src/main/java/util/sort/BleedSort2.java)